tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

 - margin vs. padding

-  there are cases when either only padding or only margin would fit - say, margin would be used when adding space between child components each with its background color.
+  there are cases when either only padding or only margin would fit - say, margin will be used when adding space between child components each with its background color.

-  but sometimes it's necessary to add spacing between components and both padding and margin would do the job - spacing can be added either via `containerStyle` property or by wrapping adjacent component into `View` container.
+  but sometimes it's necessary to add spacing between current and adjacent components (usually by wrapping current component into `View` container) and both padding and margin would do the job - use padding in this case.

-  in both cases I use padding - even when ad-hoc container is used solely to add spacing between wrapped and adjacent components.
+  so general rule seems to be as follows: add padding to component for spacing only when this component has no its own distinct boundaries (border or background color) - it's some kind of container as a rule.

+  say, you wouldn't use padding for spacing in `containerStyle` property of a button since it would grow the button instead of adding spacing.

   also advantage of using padding instead of margin is in better support of the former by simulator built-in inspector - for some reason inspector